demetrius-hernandez/Drone-Gesture-Recognition/README.md

 - Normalization: All keypoint coordinates are scaled to the range [0, 1]
 - Data Augmentation: The training dataset is augmented with transformations (scaling, rotation, translation, and noise addition) to increase robustness and balance class representation.

 ## Part 5: Final Update

+### Description of Unseen Data

+For the final evaluation, I collected a test dataset comprising drone footage of individuals performing a sequence of predefined gestures.
+This footage was captured using a drone camera, introducing real-world challenges such as variations in lighting, angles, and altitudes (although I was careful to limit the variance caused by these variables).
+The set consists of different gesture sequences, with each sequence lasting between 4-6 seconds and containing combinations of gestures that correspond to specific drone commands.

+### Differences from Training/Test/Validation Sets

+- **Perspective:** The training/test/validation datasets primarily consisted of keypoints derived from static, ground-level images.
+In contrast, this unseen dataset features aerial drone footage, which introduces perspective distortion and changes in the appearance of gestures.

+### Observed Errors
+- **Ambiguous Gestures:** Some misclassifications occurred due to gestures that were not part of the training set but resembled existing classes.
+For instance, when a subject raised both hands straight up, the model classified it as Traffic All Stop.

+### Proposed Improvements (before we actually put this on our drones)

+- Adding an Unknown Gesture Class: Introduce an “unknown” gesture class to handle cases where the input does not match any predefined gesture.
+This would improve robustness without significantly reducing overall performance.
+- Enhanced Training Data: Include additional samples in the training set with: Simulated occlusions and lighting variations.
+Gestures performed at varying angles and distances from the camera.
+- Model Architecture Adjustments: Fine-tune the YOLO model to detect not just bounding boxes but also specific gesture-related features.
+- Post-Processing: Implement a confidence threshold for classification.
+For gestures with low confidence, classify them as “unknown” or request re-performance.

+### Presentation Materials

+To demonstrate the project’s functionality, I prepared a short video showcasing the model’s performance on the test set.
+The video includes:

+- Pipeline Overview: A brief explanation of how the YOLO model detects individuals, MediaPipe extracts keypoints, and the classifier predicts gestures.
+- Real-World Testing: Footage of drone-collected gesture sequences being classified in real-time, including examples of correct classifications and edge cases.

+The video is available here and has been optimized for clarity and conciseness to engage a non-technical audience.